Trevin07/global-energy-transition/README.md

 📍 *6th Bangladesh Economics Summit 2025*
 🎯 Theme: Climate and Trade

 This project explores the global transition from fossil fuels to renewable energy and its impact on CO₂ emissions across decades (1960–2023).
-It was awarded first place in a data visualization competition organized by the Bangladesh Economics Summit.
+It was awarded first runner-up in a data visualization competition organized by the Bangladesh Economics Summit.

 ## 📈 Highlights